A tool for automated deployment of web applications to an FTP server.

 Once the process is automated, it costs you a fraction of time and minimizes the risk of error (didn't I forget to upload some files?).
 There are lots of sophisticated deploying techniques available today, but many people are still using FTP.
 This tool is designed for them.

-FTP Deployment is a script written in PHP (requires PHP 5.4 or newer) and will automate
+FTP Deployment is a script written in PHP and will automate

 the entire process.
 Just say which local folder to upload and where.
 This